ST . ANTHONY’S VISITOR GUIDELINES

 - Guests who are not staying in a suite will be assigned a specific shower stall and toilet stall in a shared restroom near their sleeping room.
-Disinfecting cleaners/wipes will be available in restrooms for those guests who may feel more comfortable wiping down surfaces before touching them.
+Disinfecting cleaners/wipes will be available in restrooms for guests who feel more comfortable wiping down surfaces before touching them.

 - All meals will be served buffet style in the dining room.
 Guests will serve themselves after sanitizing their hands at the dining room entrance.
-Plastic gloves are also available for individual use.
+Plastic disposable gloves are also available for individual use.
 A food tray will be handed to each individual guest by gloved kitchen staff upon entry into the dining room.
 Drinks will be dispensed by kitchen staff.

 - While instrumental and piped in music is allowed, singing is not permitted at mass or prayer services as group singing is a high-risk activity.

 - For those staying overnight or participating in group retreats, we ask that you use the same place each time you are in the dining room, the chapel, and your meeting room during your stay.